thalamicseg/hipsthomasdocker/README.md

 ## Introduction
-This is the repository for HIPS-THOMAS, a Docker-based pipeline for accurate segmentation of the Thalamus and several other sub-cortical nuclei using the THOMAS segmentation program.
-HIPS-THOMAS processes both WMn (white matter nulled) and T1w (SPGR,MPRAGE) images but performs much better than THOMAS for T1w data as it synthesizes WMn-like images from T1s prior to running THOMAS.
+This is the repository for HIPS-THOMAS, a Docker-based pipeline for accurate segmentation of thalamic and several other deep grey nuclei using the THOMAS segmentation program.
+HIPS-THOMAS processes both white-matter-nulled (WMn aka FGATIR) and standard T1-weighted (3D SPGR, MPRAGE, IR-SPGR) images.
+For standard T1 MRI it synthesizes WMn-like images prior to segmentation, resulting in much improved performance compared to majority voting and mutual information based registration approaches previously proposed.

 The HIPS-THOMAS workflow is illustrated here: